jsonnull/LEMH/README.md

 Want to know what to help on?
 Here are some things I have in mind for this project:

  - Maintain configurations for a number of PHP applications.
-Configurations are pinned to a specific tag of the lemhpress image, so the base image can progress without breaking existing applications, and the applications can migrate to newer images at their own pace.
+Configurations are pinned to a specific tag of the LEMH image, so the base image can progress without breaking existing applications, and the applications can migrate to newer images at their own pace.
  - Better configuration management—right now nginx and hhvm configurations are baked into the base image with no support for configuration of basic options via environment variables.
 Also, examples could show application-specific customization for nginx and HHVM if necessary.